-- 1. When choosing a topic from an instructor's prompt, the first and possibly most important thing to do is to carefully read the assignment and ask any questions you might have. - 2.
-Once you know what you're meant to write-all the assignments, expectations, and requirements-then you can start from a strong place.
-You might take the prompt and do some prewriting, using a method such as clustering, listing, or free-writing about the prompt to see if you find anything compelling or anything that sparks your interest. - 3.
+- 1. When choosing a topic from an instructor's prompt, the first and possibly most important thing to do is carefully read the assignment and ask any questions you might have. - 2.
+Once you know what you're meant to write-all the assignment's expectations and requirements-then you can start from a strong place.
+You might take the prompt and do some prewriting about the prompt to see if you find anything compelling or anything that sparks your interest. - 3.
 After that, you're ready to work through the stages of the writing process.
 As you draft, revise, and edit, think often about the connections to the prompt in order to catch yourself if you're veering off topic.